adlerhurst/eventstore/README.md

 ## Why?

 I love eventsourcing.
 It helps me a lot durring engineering processes because it is crystal clear that everything I decide now won't change.
 I can change the future but i can't change the past.
 Happily, thanks to GDPR the internet has to forget my data.
-With this fact in mind as an application developer it must be possible to manipulate the past without loss of an activity stream.
+With this fact in mind as an application developer it must be possible to manipulate or forget the past without loss of an activity stream.

-It makes development hard because you have to think of what you de before you start doing it, a definition of an event can evolve durring time but I'm not able to enrich information to an event after it happened.
+It makes development hard because you have to think of what you do before you start doing it, a definition of an event can evolve durring time but you're not able to enrich information to an event after it happened.